wahoo-predict/wahoot/README.md

 ## 🎯 What Makes This Special?

 Picture this: You're already trading on prediction markets, making calls on whether your favorite team will win or if that political candidate will pull through.
 Now imagine getting **paid in TAO** just for doing what you're already doing.
-That's **WaHoo Predict** – we took the prediction markets you love and added a Bittensor rewards layer on top.
+That's **Wahooτ** – we took the prediction markets you love and added a Bittensor rewards layer on top.

 **No coding.
 No servers.
 No "wait, what's a Docker container?" moments.** Just trade, perform well, and watch the rewards come in.

-### What is WAHOO Predict?
+### What is Wahooτ?
 (The Fun Part)

-WAHOO Predict is where the action happens.
+Wahooτ is where the action happens.
 While your friends are scrolling through stale news articles, you're trading on what people *actually* think is going to happen – in real-time.
 Politics, sports, economics, you name it.
 It's like having a front-row seat to the world's collective gut feeling, and you can bet on it.

 **Here's what makes it awesome:**
 - **Live markets** on literally everything – from "Will it rain tomorrow?" to "Will Bitcoin hit $100k?"